We Hunger Ford More Youth Museum!

 There was some good information on local dairy farms that no longer exist.
 (However, I am seeking out and sampling cheeses at the few existing working dairy farms left in Connecticut, here!)

 Nearby, a cheese press stands by with a sign explaining how cheese was made long ago.
 Rennet is added to milk in order to sour it to begin the cheese-making process.
 Today, rennet is made commercially but 100 years ago it was obtained from cow stomach.
 Which is pretty gross to me for some reason.
 Cow’s milk mixed with rennet from cow’s stomach equals cheese.
 Oh well, I still love cheese.

 From the dairy barns grew dairy bars.
 These were the old timey soda shoppes that sold various frozen dairy treats.
 (UConn still has their operational dairy bar.)
 The museum even had a pretty good representation of an authentic dairy bar.

-Also, again a bit confusingly, there was a small exhibit on the bicycle and its role in central Connecticut society.
-I like bikes, so this was cool for me, but it seemed a little out of place.
+Also, there was a small exhibit on the bicycle and its role in central Connecticut society.
+I like bikes, so this was cool for me.

 I dig this guy – he stuck around central Connecticut painting a bunch of the places I’ve gone hiking.
 I was admiring some of Moore’s work when I realized Damian was off again… Hmmm, where could he be?